paladique/Workshop-DataInAzure/README.md

 5. Click on the terminal icon at the top of the portal to open the Cloud Shell Terminal.

 #### Set up MySQL database in the Cloud Shell
+To connect to MySQL, you'll need a cerfiticate to communicate over SSL with your database.
+The certificate used in this demo [is recommended by Microsoft](https://docs.microsoft.com/en-us/azure/mysql/howto-configure-ssl#step-1-obtain-ssl-certificate). _It is recommended to use the new certificate, named `DigiCertGlobalRootG2.crt.pem` as the old one will expire on February 15th_

+6. Download the SSL certificate: https://cacerts.digicert.com/DigiCertGlobalRootG2.crt.pem
+7. Upload the downloaded certificate to your cloud shell (confirm it's uploaded with ls).
+[Here's instructions on how to upload](https://docs.microsoft.com/en-us/azure/cloud-shell/using-the-shell-window#upload-and-download-files)
-6. Connect to MySQL with the following command replace the `servername` and `adminname` with the values in the overview of MySQL:
+8. Connect to MySQL with the following command.
+Replace the `servername` and `adminname` with the values in the overview of MySQL:

-`mysql -h servername.mysql.database.azure.com -u adminname@servername -p`
+`mysql -h servername.mysql.database.azure.com -u adminname@servername -p --ssl-ca=DigiCertGlobalRootG2.crt.pem`

 You're now connected to your MySQL server.
 The following commands will set up the database and table: